 - Lost RBCs.
 Lost cells are replaced more or less continuously by the division of hemocytoblasts in the red bone marrow.

 - Immature RBCs.
 Developing RBCs divide many times and then begin synthesizing huge amounts of hemoglobin.

 - Reticulocyte.
 Suddenly, when enough hemoglobin has been accumulated, the nucleus and most organelles are ejected and the cell collapses inward; the result is the young RBC, called a reticulocyte because it still contains some rough endoplasmic reticulum (ER).

 - Erythropoietin.
-The rate of erythrocyte production is controlled by a hormone called erythropoetin; normally a small amount of erythropoeitin circulates in the blood at all times, and red blood cells are formed at a fairly constant rate.
+The rate of erythrocyte production is controlled by a hormone called erythropoietin; normally a small amount of erythropoietin circulates in the blood at all times, and red blood cells are formed at a fairly constant rate.

 - Control of RBC production.
 An important point to remember is that it is not the relative number of RBCS in the blood that controls RBC production; control is based on their ability to transport enough oxygen to meet the body’s demands.

 Like erythrocyte production, the formation of leukocytes and platelets is stimulated by hormones.

 - Colony stimulating factors and interleukins.
 These colony stimulating factors and interleukins not only prompt red bone marrow to turn out leukocytes, but also marshal up an army of WBCs to ward off attacks by enhancing the ability of mature leukocytes to protect the body.

 - Thrombopoietin.
 The hormone thrombopoietin accelerates the production of platelets, but little is known about how that process is regulated.